Is Italian Citizenship Passed To Children? - How The "Minor" Rule Has Changed

 After the unification of Italy, the 1865 Civil Code was the first “national’ guide to the rights and responsibilities of the citizens of this newly formed Kingdom.
 This Code was also the only reference for how Italian citizenship rights were transferred or lost:

-• Art .4 states that the child of an Italian father is also Italian
+• Art .4 states that the child of an Italian father is also Italian.

 • However, if the father becomes a citizen of a foreign country, the wife and the minor children become foreigners as well unless they keep their full-time residency in the Kingdom.